opticyclic/npp-puppet-lint/README.txt

    automatically scrolled at the position of the first found error.
 4. Double-click on errors in the list to view them inside document; or you can press Ctrl+Shift+F8 repeatedly to view errors.

-You can play with different PuppetLint options by choosing menu option "Plugins - PuppetLint - PuppetLint Options".